What does CRM stand for? 7 reasons why you need CRM software

 The term CRM actually has another meaning.
-“CRM” also refers to a CRM software, the tool designed for companies to manage their relationships with their clients.
+“CRM” also refers to CRM software, a tool designed for companies to manage their relationships with their clients.

-A CRM system puts collaborative work at the heart of relationships with your contacts.
+A CRM system puts customer interaction at the heart of relationships with your contacts.

 Here is what every user can do with a Cloud-based CRM software: